7 MINUTE READ

 Making Every Extracted Value Explainable

-Every extracted value is directly linked to its source clause in the agreement, allowing analysts to verify accuracy instantly without manual cross-referencing.
+Every extracted value is directly linked to its source clause and can be inspected with a single click.
+Analysts can verify accuracy in-context without manually searching through the agreement.

 Instant verification